Bangkok Air Pollution Forces 352 Schools To Close - UrduPoint

 The Bangkok Metropolitan Administration said it had closed 352 schools across 31 districts due to air pollution.

-On Thursday, more than 250 schools in Bangkok were closed, and officials urged people to work from home and restricted heavy vehicles in the city.
+More than 250 schools in Bangkok were closed on Thursday, and officials urged people to work from home and restricted heavy vehicles in the city.

-By Friday, the level of PM2.5 pollutants -- cancer-causing microparticles small enough to enter the bloodstream through the lungs -- hit 108 micrograms per cubic metre, according to IQAir.
+The level of PM2.5 pollutants -- cancer-causing microparticles small enough to enter the bloodstream through the lungs -- hit 108 micrograms per cubic metre by Friday, according to IQAir.

-The reading makes the Thai capital the world's seventh-most polluted major city currently.

 The World Health Organization (WHO) recommends 24-hour average exposures should not be more than 15 for most days of the year.